-The Department of Philosophy acquaints students with the variety of viewpoints in historical and current philosophical literature on fundamental, perennial questions concerning morality, ethics, knowledge, and aesthetics as well as the concepts, theories, methodologies, and moral issues of the natural sciences, social sciences, arts, and professional areas, and the areas of logic, epistemology, and metaphysics.
+Philosophy Department office: 3308 Boylan Hall Phone: 718-951-5311 The Department of Philosophy acquaints students with the variety of viewpoints in historical and current philosophical literature on fundamental, perennial questions concerning morality, ethics, knowledge, and aesthetics as well as the concepts, theories, methodologies, and moral issues of the natural sciences, social sciences, arts, and professional areas, and the areas of logic, epistemology, and metaphysics.
 CUNY Ph.D.

 The City University of New York offers a master of arts degree program in philosophy and a doctoral program in philosophy.
 General information about CUNY Ph.D. programs is in the chapter "Support for Academic Success in Graduate School."
 Philosophy Department courses may be credited toward the CUNY doctoral degree with permission of the executive officer of the doctoral program.
 For information, students should consult the deputy chairperson of the Philosophy Department and the executive officer of the doctoral program.
 The following courses are offered as electives for students in other fields.

-Courses Students may apply graduate or undergraduate courses toward fulfillment of prerequisites.
-The Schedule of Classes published each term lists courses offered.
-Not all courses are offered each term.
-615X Values in the Modern World 45 hours: 3 credits Philosophical examination of values in general and of different kinds of values (intellectual, aesthetic, religious, moral, social) as they are found in the modern world, with emphasis on contemporary American life.
-(Not open to students who have completed a course in theory of value.)
-Prerequisite: a course in philosophy or permission of the chairperson.
-702X Bioethics 45 hours: 3 credits Critical examination of ethical issues that confront health care providers, patients, and research biologists.
+Courses

+Students may apply graduate or undergraduate courses toward fulfillment of prerequisites.

+PHIL 7316X Bioethics

+45 hours: 3 credits

+Critical examination of ethical issues that confront health care providers, patients, and research biologists.
 Moral foundations of decision making.
 Case studies and source readings.
 Classical and contemporary philosophers.

+PHIL 7325X Values in the Modern World

+45 hours; 3 credits

+Philosophical examination of values in general and of different kinds of values (intellectual, aesthetic, religious, moral, social) as they are found in the modern world, with emphasis on contemporary American life.
+(Not open to students who have completed a course in theory of value.)

+Prerequisite: a course in philosophy or permission of the chairperson.

-722.3X Philosophy of Music 45 hours: 3 credits Critical examination of philosophical issues pertaining to music.
+PHIL 7512X Philosophy of Music

+45 hours; 3 credits

+Critical examination of philosophical issues pertaining to music.
 Consideration of such issues as: the definition or concept of music, the ontology of music, musical meaning and understanding, musical expressiveness and arousal, musical representation, musical performance and authenticity of performance, the power and value of music, and the aesthetics of jazz, rock, and popular music.
 Classical and contemporary philosophers.
-This course is the same as Music U764.3X.
+This course is the same as Music U7643X [764.3X].

 Prerequisite: one course in philosophy or one course in music or permission of the chairperson of Philosophy or Music.

-753G Special Studies in Ethics, Aesthetics, or Philosophy of Law, History, the State or Religion 30 hours plus conference; 3 credits Prerequisite: a course in philosophy.
-754G Seminar in Ethics, Aesthetics, or Philosophy of Law, History, the State or Religion 30 hours plus conference; 3 credits Prerequisite: a course in the subject of the seminar.
+PHIL 7805G Special Studies in Ethics, Aesthetics, or Philosophy of Law, History, the State or Religion

+30 hours plus conference; 3 credits

+Prerequisite: a course in philosophy.

+PHIL 7820G Seminar in Ethics, Aesthetics, or Philosophy of Law, History, the State or Religion 30 hours plus conference; 3 credits Prerequisite: a course in the subject of the seminar.